francescomazzini/Jubble/README.md

 This is how we compute the cost of the next generator:
 $`cost_{next} = cost_{base} \times (rate_{growth})^{owned}`$

-This is computed the total production:
+This is how the total production is computed:
 $`production_{total} = (production_{base} \times owned)`$

 ## Code Structure: